 A Country I Would Recommend To All Travelers

-My first glimpse of Cesky Krumlov was a memorable one and it was certainly a beautiful place to spend the day.
-River cruising takes you to amazing destinations that you might not ordinarily know about.
-While Prague, in the Czech Republic, has been on my bucket list for years, Cesky Krumlov was a perfect introduction to this wonderful country.
+My first glimpse of Český Krumlov was a memorable one, and it was undoubtedly a beautiful place to spend the day.
+River cruising takes you to unique destinations you might not ordinarily know about.
+While Prague, in the Czech Republic, has been on my bucket list for years, Český Krumlov was a perfect introduction to this wonderful country.
 I hope you will get to visit someday as well.

 Check out our other European cruise port cities: